No Need to Worry About Verdigris and Bluish Water

-In August 1984, the Ministry of Health and Welfare (current Ministry of Health, Labour and Welfare) acknowledged that the notion that verdigris is highly toxic was false.
+In August 1984, the Ministry of Health and Welfare currently named “Ministry of Health, Labour and Welfare” acknowledged that the notion that verdigris is highly toxic was false.

 Let us take a close look at verdigris and bluish water to gain a true understanding.

-Press articles about research findings released by the Ministry of Health and Welfare (current Ministry of Health, Labour and Welfare)
+Press articles about research findings released by the Ministry of Health and Welfare

-Color change over time
+Color Change over Time

 - Reference picture

-Changes in color of copper over time create an appearance that suits the aesthetic sensibilities of the Japanese.
-The luster of a new copper plate diminishes in one month or so, and in general, the color changes gradually from reddish brown to patina color shown above.
+Changes in the color of copper over time create an appearance that suits the aesthetic sensibilities of the Japanese.
+The luster of a new copper plate diminishes in one month or so, and in general, the color changes gradually from reddish brown to the patina color shown above.

 As seen in the reference picture above, copper is used for roofs because of its durability and beautiful color.
 The roof of the Nikorai-do (Holy Resurrection Cathedral), located in Kanda, Tokyo, used to be reddish brown, but it gradually changed to a patina color over the period of a decade.

-As shown in the picture on the right, you may have also seen a blue stain in the sink or bathtub where soap is used.
+As shown in the picture on the right, you may have also seen a blue stain in the sink or bathtub where soap, is used.
 This occurs due to insoluble copper soap generated when fatty acids present in soap and scale react with a tiny amount of copper ion.
 This is harmless.
 The stain can be completely removed with kitchen oil stain removing detergent.

 Clean water in the bathtub sometimes looks blue.
 This is because a small part of the energy of the longer wavelength (red) side is absorbed by the water and the material of the tub, resulting in an increase in the ratio of bluish light.
-This is supported by putting tap water in a clear (or whitish translucent) glass and an opaque glass.
+This is demonstrated by putting tap water in a clear (or whitish translucent) glass and an opaque glass.
 When observing these two glasses from above, the water in the opaque glass will appear bluish.